jaredatch/EA-Share-Count/README.md

 * `ea_share()->core->count( get_the_ID(), 'facebook' );` Provides the number of facebook likes/shares/comments
 * `ea_share()->core->count( get_the_ID(), 'included_total' );` Provides the total count from all the services specified in settings
+* `ea_share()->front->display( $location, $echo );` Display the share buttons, as configured in Settings > Share Count.
+The $location is an identifying class added to wrapping HTML (useful if you have buttons in multiple locations). $echo is a boolean value indicating whether the buttons should be echoed or returned.

 There are also many filters in place to customize the plugin.
 [Here are some code snippets](http://www.billerickson.net/code-tag/ea-share-count/).